-- All material covered in the readings, lectures, etc. is fair game for inclusion in exams, homework assignments, etc. - Completing and earning a passing grade on ALL assignments is necessary to pass the course as a whole. - Your overall grade will be based on the assignments listed above. - Late assignments will be penalized and I reserve the right not to accept them. - There are no make-ups on exams or quizzes, except in cases of documented emergency. - Cheating on exams or quizzes or plagiarizing on paper assignments will, at minimum, lead to a grade of zero on that assignment.
-See below for more details on plagiarism and cheating and how to avoid them. - Grades for in-class discussion will be assigned as follows: - A: You make insightful comments/contributions on the assigned readings or class materials that help to further large and small group discussions. - B: You demonstrate through more than one comment that you have completed and understood the readings. - C: You make at least one pertinent, insightful comment on the readings/class topics. - D: You make an effort to participate, but do not show that you have adequately thought about, understood and/or completed the readings/class topics. - F: You make no effort to engage in class discussions - If you are late to class you will NOT receive credit for attendance for that day.
-If you leave class early you will also not get attendance credit for that day.
-I will make exceptions for important off-campus commitments, documented medical issues, etc., but you MUST discuss this with me in advance. - It is your responsibility to take notes in class.
-PowerPoint outlines are NOT available online or to students who miss class.
-If you are absolutely unable to attend a class, you are responsible for obtaining notes from a fellow student and making up all work covered during your absence. - If you disagree with my assessment of your work, you should discuss this with me.
+- All material covered in the readings, lectures, etc. is fair game for inclusion in assignments, etc. - Completing and earning a passing grade on ALL assignments is necessary to pass the course as a whole. - Your overall grade will be based on the assignments listed above. - Late assignments will be penalized and I reserve the right not to accept them. - There are no make-ups on missed assignments, except in cases of documented emergency. - Cheating or plagiarizing on assignments will, at minimum, lead to a grade of zero on that assignment.
+See below for more details on plagiarism and cheating and how to avoid them. - It is your responsibility to take notes on what you read and watch for class. - If you disagree with my assessment of your work, you should discuss this with me.
 Before you meet with me to discuss your grade, you must describe in writing why you disagree with my assessment.
 Please supply the original paper, homework assignment, or exam with my comments and a description of why you feel the grade you received was not a fair evaluation of the quality of your work.
-After reevaluating your work I may decide to increase, decrease or leave your grade unchanged. - Incomplete grades are only available for students who maintain a C average through Week 10 of the guarter and have completed all the assignments up to that point.
+After reevaluating your work I may decide to increase, decrease or leave your grade unchanged.

+• Incomplete grades are only available for students who maintain a C average through Week 10 of the quarter and have completed all the assignments up to that point.